liquiidio/deepreader/README.md

 #### WORK IN PROGRESS
 The project contained is not fully working yet
- - [x] Deserializationa and re-construction of blocks
+ - [x] Deserialization and re-construction of blocks, transactions, actions, etc.
  - [x] Postprocessing
  - [x] Data-Storage using Microsoft Faster
+ - [x] Custom Action- serialization/deserialization using persistant runtime abi-assembly-generation

 ## Description
 Deepreader reads and deserializes deep-mind logs (actions, traces, deltas, permission-operations, limit-ops etc.) and re-constructs eosio-blocks similar to dfuse.